rackerlabs/design-system/_component_design/table.md

 - Order columns left to right, from most important to least important.
 - Include filter and sort controls to allow users to find the most important information.
 - If you are presenting a small amount of information, consider using a condensed table.
 A condensed table provides a concise presentation and is preferred over bulleted lists or key-value pairs.
+- Left-justify text, right-justify numbers.
+Center-align the null and undefined (-) character, not applicable (n/a), and icons.
+- Only use units in row if they differ row by row and cannot be standardized.
+Units in body rows appear without parentheses.
+- Truncated text should appear in a [tooltip]({{site.baseurl}}/components/tooltip.html), which displays text on hover or click.

 {% endcolumn %}